operasoftware/devopera/blog/_posts/2012-11-30-the-state-of-vertical-range-inputs.md

 ---
-title: The State of Vertical Range Inputs (as of Nov 2012)
+title: The State of Vertical Range Inputs (As of Nov 2012)
 authors:
 - mike-taylor
 tags: